AdobeDocs/experience-manager-65.en/help/sites-administering/configure-rich-text-editor-plug-ins.md

 The find and replace dialog becomes transparent when find is clicked and becomes opaque when replace is clicked.
 This allows the author to review the text that the author will replace.
 If users click replace all, the dialog closes and displays the number of replacements made.

-## Configure the paste modes {#pastemodes}
+## Configure the paste modes {#paste-modes}

 When using RTE, authors can paste content in one of the following three modes:

 * **Browser mode**: Paste text using the browser's default paste implementation.
 It is not a recommended method as it may introduce unwanted markup.

 * **Plain text mode**: Paste the clipboard content as plain text.
-It strips all elements of style and formatting from the copied content before inserting in AEM component.
+It strips all elements of style and formatting from the copied content before inserting in [!DNL Experience Manager] component.

 * **MS Word mode**: Paste the text, including tables, with formatting when copying from MS Word.
 Copying and pasting text from another source such as a web page or MS Excel is not supported and retain only partial formatting.